aidan-middleton/aidan-middleton/README.md

-# Howdy, I’m Aidan Middleton 👋
+# Hello, I’m Aidan Middleton 👋
 Welcome to my Github page!
 [Feel free to contact me 📫](Aidan.Middleton@UTDallas.edu)

 ## About Me
- - Currently working on: machine learning projects 🤖
+ - Currently working on: Creating an stockmaret chatbot based on GPT 3.5 🤖
  - Collaboration: always 🤝
  - Would like to learn: Reinforcement Learning 🤔
- - Fun Fact: nothing get's me started like a cup of Earl Grey tea ☕
+ - Fun Fact: I would consider myself a frozen pizza connoisseur 🍕

 <!---
 aidan-middleton/aidan-middleton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.